Hajiali55/data_bootcamp_final_project/README.md

 # data_bootcamp_final_project
-This project was completed by insert full name here in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2020.
+This project was completed by Haji Ali in partial fulfilment of ECON-UB.0232, Data Bootcamp, Fall 2020.
 I certify that the NYU Stern Honor Code applies to this project.
 In particular, I have:
 Clearly acknowledged the work and efforts of others when submitting written work as our own.